 Currently, solar customers do not need to pay the entire cost of the solar system because there are tax credits and other government incentives available that significantly reduce out-of-pocket costs.
 The ability to utilize all of these incentives will significantly affect the payback period.
 If all of them can be monetized, then the payback is often 5 years or fewer.
 But if the tax credits cannot be used fully because not enough co-op tenant shareholders or condominium management association members can absorb their share of the credit, then the payback will be longer.
-Without monetizing any credits, they payback can be upwards of 20 years.
+Without monetizing any credits, the payback can be upwards of 20 years.
 In recent years, the availability of new forms of financing has greatly increased the ability of multifamily buildings, particularly co-ops and condos, to pay for solar incrementally over time, rather than all at once.
 This makes solar much more affordable, as it can be treated more like an operating expense than a capital investment.
-Popular financing mechanisms include third-party-ownership-via-solar-leases and power purchase agreements ("PPAs"), and increasingly loans-solar-leases and power purchase agreements ("PPAs"), and increasingly <a href="mailto:loans-solar-leases-solar-le
+Popular financing mechanisms include Property Assessed Clean Energy (PACE) financing, third-party ownership via solar leases and power purchase agreements ("PPAs"), and loans.